instantlinux/docker-tools/images/mysqldump/README.md

 the MySQL databases in a Percona Galera cluster.
 This image is based on MariaDB 10.3.x client.

-This Kubernetes Docker compose service definition will cause a dump to happen at the default hour (3:30am in $TZ) from a server named dbhost onto a subdirectory "mysql" in volume "backup".
+This Kubernetes or docker-compose service definition will cause a dump to happen at the default hour (3:30am in $TZ) from a server named dbhost onto a subdirectory "mysql" in volume "backup".